Azure/azure-sdk-for-js/sdk/storage/storage-file-datalake/README.md

   - Grant access to Azure Data Lake data with RBAC in the Azure Portal

-    - RBAC roles for blobs and queues - https://docs.microsoft.com/azure/storage/common/storage-auth-aad-rbac-portal.
+    - RBAC roles for blobs (data lake) and queues - https://docs.microsoft.com/azure/storage/common/storage-auth-aad-rbac-portal.
     - In the azure portal, go to your storage-account and assign **Storage Blob Data Contributor** role to the registered AAD application from `Access control (IAM)` tab (in the left-side-navbar of your storage account in the azure-portal).

   - Environment setup for the sample